weipin/Cycles/docs/add_parameters.rst

 The type of `parameter` is `Dictionary<String, String[]>`, the type of the key is `String`, the type of the value is an array of `String`.
-While in most cases, you will use the array to hold one single value, it allow multiple values to be associated with a single key.
+While in most cases, you will use the array to hold one single value, it allows multiple values to be associated with a single key.
 The final URL produced by the code below is "http://httpbin.org/get?key1=value1&key1=value1a"::